huggingface/diffusers/docs/source/en/optimization/xdit.md

 # xDiT

-xDiT is an inference engine designed for the parallel deployment of DiTs on large scale. xDiT provides a suite of efficient parallel approaches for Diffusion Models, as well as GPU kernel accelerations.
+[xDiT](https://github.com/xdit-project/xDiT) is an inference engine designed for the large scale parallel deployment of Diffusion Transformers (DiTs). xDiT provides a suite of efficient parallel approaches for Diffusion Models, as well as GPU kernel accelerations.

+There are four parallel methods supported in xDiT, including [Unified Sequence Parallelism](https://arxiv.org/abs/2405.07719), [PipeFusion](https://arxiv.org/abs/2405.14430), CFG parallelism and data parallelism.
+The four parallel methods in xDiT can be configured in a hybrid manner, optimizing communication patterns to best suit the underlying network hardware.

+Optimization orthogonal to parallelization focuses on accelerating single GPU performance.
+In addition to utilizing well-known Attention optimization libraries, we leverage compilation acceleration technologies such as torch.compile and onediff.

+The overview of xDiT is shown as follows.

 <div class="flex justify-center">
     <img src="https://github.com/xdit-project/xDiT/raw/main/assets/methods/xdit_overview.png">